 It felt grounding, calm, and exactly right for their day.

-Hiking Little Stony Man After the Ceremony
+Hiking Little Stony Man After Their Jewell Hollow Ceremony

 After celebrating with family, the three of us headed to Little Stony Man for a relaxed morning hike.
 This trail is perfect for couples who want big views without a long trek, and it gives you plenty of space to wander and take everything in.